Best Mission Toilets (2026)

 The EPA WaterSense program estimates that replacing a pre-1994 toilet (3.5 GPF or higher) with a WaterSense-certified model can save a family of four roughly 13,000 gallons per year.
 Compared to a modern 1.28 GPF single-flush model, a 0.8 / 1.28 dual flush design with 75 percent of flushes on the partial mode saves approximately 1,400 to 2,000 gallons per year for a four-person household, depending on actual use patterns.
 Actual savings vary by household size, water pressure, and how consistently users choose the partial flush for liquid-only waste.

 For most households, yes.
-The Dynamax Tornado flush system is more reliable over multi-year ownership than most budget dual flush valves, the 0.8 gallon partial flush is the lowest available, and the consistent 800 gram MaP full flush means double flushing is rare.
+The Dynamax Tornado flush system is more reliable over multi-year ownership than most budget dual flush valves, the 0.8 gallon partial flush is the lowest available, and the perfect 1000 gram MaP full flush means double flushing is essentially never a concern.
 The main advantage of the Aquia IV over cheaper options is the long-term valve reliability: a budget dual flush toilet that develops a running leak wastes more water over its life than a reliable 1.28 GPF single-flush model, eliminating the efficiency justification entirely.

 Elongated bowls are roughly 2 inches longer front-to-back than round bowls and are considered more comfortable for most adults.
 Flush performance in a well-designed toilet does not differ significantly between bowl shapes, since performance depends on water volume, trapway diameter, flush valve design, and bowl geometry at the trapway exit rather than the overall bowl length.
 All eight picks in this roundup use elongated bowls.
 Round bowls save space and are sometimes preferred in small bathrooms.